PrakharChaturvedi/Obsidian/The Vault/Concepts/Computer Networks/Notes.md

 	- There is also an encryption version of HTTP called HTTPS, which uses SSL/TLS encryption to encrypt requests and responses so they can't be accessed by third parties.

 ## OSI model
 - Open system inter-connection model.
-It's standard for communication between servers
+It's standard for communication between servers.
+- Their are 7 layers in OSI model :
+	- **Application Layer**
+		- The topmost layer where end-user software interacts with the network.
+It provides network services directly to applications such as email, file transfer, and web browsing.
+This layer contains the applications.
+		- Examples: HTTP, FTP, SMTP, DNS, POP3, IMAP.
+	- **Presentation Layer**
+		-
+	- **Session Layer**
+	- **Transport Layer**
+	- **Network Layer**
+	- **Data-Link Layer**
+	- **Physical Layer**